CtrlK

 Trigger Term Quality

 There are no natural user-facing keywords.
 Terms like 'Skill tool invocation' and 'establishes how to find and use skills' are internal system jargon that no user would naturally say.
-The trigger is 'any conversation' which is maximally generic.
+'Starting any conversation' is overly generic and not a meaningful trigger term.

 1 / 3